Bayselonarrend/OpenIntegrations/README_ENG.md

 <br/><br>

 When using versions for 1C and OneScript, you can also manually copy common module code into your project.
-However, regardless of the chosen installation method, it is recommended to obtain files from [*Releases*](https://github.com/Bayselonarrend/OpenIntegrations/releases/latest) or the [*stable branch*](https://github.com/Bayselonarrend/OpenIntegrations/tree/stable) of the repository, as the source files in the main branch may contain intermediate data and functions under development.
+However, regardless of the chosen installation method, it is recommended to obtain files from [*Downloads page*](https://en.openintegrations.dev/download/), *Releases* or the *stable branch* of the repository, as the source files in the main branch may contain intermediate data and functions under development.

 Quick start options:

-- To start working in 1C: Simply [download](https://github.com/Bayselonarrend/OpenIntegrations/releases/latest) the CFE file (or XML export) of the extension and load it into your configuration's extensions list<br>
+- To start working in 1C: Simply [download](https://en.openintegrations.dev/download/) the CFE file (or XML export) of the extension and load it into your configuration's extensions list<br>
 - To start working in OneScript: Install the package

    From the package hub (RU version only):